 While the LPO market is poised for further growth, there is room for improvement in the way in which India-based cross-border focused law firms can go about capturing business, as Kian Ganz has pointed out.

-Beneath the recent reduction in overall GDP and concerns about barriers to growth, however, is an economy that is the 11th largest in the world by nominal GDP and the third largest by Purchasing Power Parity [PPP].”
+Beneath the recent reduction in overall GDP and concerns about barriers to growth.
+However, is an economy that is the 11th largest in the world by nominal GDP.
+The third largest by Purchasing Power Parity [PPP].”

 LPO competition globalizing

 “Recently, new frontiers for legal outsourcing have emerged in geographic areas closer to their target client markets.
-Other established LPO providers can be found in Argentina, Australia, China, France, the Philippines, Singapore, and South Korea, each offering unique advantages concomitant with their distinctive geographic location, language capabilities and regional expertise.” as Wikipedia reports.
-Therefore, India-based LPO’s need to ensure they are competing for US and other business as effectively as possible.
+Other established LPO providers can be found in Argentina, Australia, China, France, the Philippines, Singapore, and South Korea.
+Each offering unique advantages concomitant with their distinctive geographic location, language capabilities and regional expertise.” as Wikipedia reports.
+Therefore, India-based LPOs need to ensure they are competing for US and other businesses as effectively as possible.